ADOPTION IN HAWAII

 If you do not have Adobe Acrobat(R) or Adobe Acrobat Reader(R), you can go to the Adobe (R) website to get Adobe Acrobat Reader(R) for free.

 If you have a question about adoption, or would like to set up a consult, e-mail us or call us at 593-2199.
-We’ll be happy to hear from you.
+We’ll be happy to speak with you.